bile262/springboot-rabbitmq-demo/README.md

 Each produced message will be sent to a exchange that routes them towards two queues:
 * topic.queue: a topic queue where the messages will be available for the consumer
-* ttl.queue: a TTL queue, where the message are suppose to go to a Dead letter queue after 30s.

-The message with ID 5 will fail and will also be sent to the Dead letter queue.